Horvat Burgin at Adulam forest offers a short loop trail where you will see archaeological remains and visit caves and hideout dens.

 - Horvat Burgin is part of the Adulam Grove Nature Reserve.
 In this grove, you can also find Horvat Etri and Horvat Midras.
 Moreover, nearby you can visit Beit Guvrin National Park.

-Burgin Ruins are located not far from Beit Shemesh, close to Beit Guvrin National Park.
+Burgin Ruins are near Beit Shemesh, close to Beit Guvrin National Park.
 There are many excellent trails in this area.
 And though it is about halfway between Tel Aviv and Jerusalem, meaning it is higher at the hills, it still gets boiling during summer.
 Thus either come early or better visit during Spring or Autumn.

 To get there, enter “Horvat Burgin” into the navigation app.

 It is an easy trail to navigate through.
 We did not use any maps.
-I entered “Horvat Burgin” into Waze, and from the parking, we followed the green trail.
+I entered “Horvat Burgin” into Waze, and we followed the green trail from the parking.

 Here is the sign with the map that you can find at the parking: